wo0dyn/homepage/_talks/2011/towards-programming-languages.md

 lang: fr
 ---

-I was wondering, in the talk, if “programming language” should be translated into « langue de programmation » instead of « langage de programmation ».
+I wondered, in the talk, if “programming language” should be translated into « langue de programmation » instead of « langage de programmation ».